-2. New developments must provide safe access to all lots during floods ranging in magnitude up to the 1% AEP event a.
-Depth of 0.3 metres; or
+2. New developments must provide safe access to all lots during floods ranging in magnitude up to the 1% AEP event

 If a development proposal involves construction of roadways servicing new residential, commercial or industrial development then it must be demonstrated that safe roadway access will be available to all lots during the 1% AEP design flood.